cybnity/foundation/implementations-line/systems/technical-infrastructure/CYDEL01-ubuntu-installation.md

           use-dns: true
           send-hostname: true
 ```

   See [Netplan documentation](https://netplan.readthedocs.io/en/latest/netplan-yaml/) for mode detail about usable attributes for configuration file.

 - Change the permission allowed to the network configuration files to minimise accessibility to other users via command:
 ```
 sudo chmod 600 /etc/netplan/*.yaml
 ```

-- verify file conformity and detect potential format errors via command:
+- Verify file conformity and detect potential format errors via command:
 ```
 sudo netplan try
 ```
+- The nameservers.search parameter changed the domain of the server.

 - Apply the new configuration with command:
 ```
 sudo netplan apply
 ```

+- Check the value of the DNS Domain (normally equals to cybnity.tech) shown by command: `resolvectl status`

+- Check value automatically defined as __cybnity.tech__ into the __/etc/resolv.conf__ by Netplan

 - Add client static binding record into the LAN DHCP service to assign always same ip address to the NIC mac address (required by Kubernetes cluster using static ip address during node setting creation)

-- Connect a network cable between the NIC card port and the network switch, and check that machine have been detected/assigned into the DHCP client list table (e.g hostname cybsup01)
+- Connect a network cable between the NIC card port and the network switch, and check that machine have been detected/assigned into the DHCP client list table (e.g hostname sup1)

 - Try to ping external servers to check the opened route via command executions:
 ```
 # check route to Internet domains